 - Try to remove any weapons, medications, or other potentially harmful objects.

-It is available as chewable tablets, granules, and regular tablets, depending on the age of the person with inflammation or asthma.
+Singulair is available as chewable tablets, granules, and regular tablets, and dosage depends on the age of the person with inflammation or asthma.

 However, the FDA warns that Singulair can lead to severe side effects, including difficulties with psychological health, especially in young people.